martinResearch/PyIPOL/readme.md

 * put the cython code in separated cython files for each paper

 * may put the python code for each paper in a sperate folder

+## Guidelines for IPOL code

+in some cases the executable doe not allow enough control to make a usefull binding. for example the code for http://www.ipol.im/pub/art/2012/l-bm3d/article_lr.pdf does not allows to provide the algorithm with a noisy image we want to denoise.
+Better to provide separatly
+* an executable that perform the task without access to the ground truth
+* an executable to generate test data (for exemple that add noise to an image)